fluid-music/fluid-music/README.md

 The Fluid Engine aims to bridge the gap between DAWs and existing procedural audio languages by integrating computational code-based techniques directly into a conventional audio workstation.
 The following design choices show a balance between timeline-centric, GUI-based DAWs, and other systems for imperative computational sound design.

-**The Fluid Engine:**
+**The Fluid Engine can:**
+- Describe sound design documents in a format that is human readable and machine readable, allowing:
+  - an ecosystem of recipe sharing, akin to a package manager AND
+  - integration with procedural and ML workflows
-- Integrates with a conventional DAW GUI, which is necessary for:
+- Integrate with a conventional DAW GUI, which is necessary for:
   - precision timeline based editing
   - carefully inspecting the output of computational content and recipes
   - creating content that is competitive with music created professionally using the conventional DAW based workflow
+- Host and configure VST2 plugins (if you have access to the VST2 sdk), which is important for:
+  - Inspecting and modifying output material in a DAW
-- Can render results in realtime, which is necessary for:
+- Render results in realtime, which is necessary for:
   - playing the engine like an instrument
   - exploring recipe parameter space as a sound designer
   - mixing/matching/tweaking input recipes as a musician/composer
   - running in an dynamic audio streaming server
-- Can render offline.
+- Render offline.
 Necessary for:
   - offline personalized content systems
   - deploying in machine learning projects such as a GANs and reinforcement learning systems
   - efficient machine listening based recipes
-- Can run headless, which is necessary for:
+- Run headless, which is necessary for:
   - deploying to a web server
-- Can describe sound design documents in a format that is human readable and machine readable, allowing:
-  - an ecosystem of recipe sharing, akin to a package manager AND
-  - integration with procedural and ML workflows

 **Traditional DAWs**
 - Useful if you want: